Corporate Governance

 Values and Principles

-All employees joining Sika pledge with their signature to uphold the V&P and the CoC.
-General Managers (GMs) and Sika Senior Managers (SSMs) are asked to renew their commitment to the V&P and CoC biannually, to be role models in living up to their commitment, and to ensure that their local employees are trained regularly about both the V&P and the CoC.
+Every two years, Sika’s Senior Manager Group, including General Managers (GMs), are asked to renew their commitment to the V&P and CoC, to be role models through living up to their commitment, and to ensure that their local employees are trained regularly about both the V&P and the CoC.
 Sika defines customer relationship management in the explanatory notes to the “Customer First” principle: “We are dedicated to providing and maintaining the highest quality standards with regard to our products and services.

 Our commitment to innovation enables us to not only satisfy current demands, but also anticipate future expectations.
-All Sika solutions are designed with our customers’ success in mind and we look to build long-lasting and mutually beneficial relationships rather than focus on short-term business.
+All Sika solutions are designed with our customers’ success in mind, and we look to build long-lasting and mutually beneficial relationships rather than focus on short-term business.
 This attitude is emphasized by our corporate claim: Building Trust.
 We are proud and grateful that our commitment to fulfill the promise of our brand every day has made the Sika triangle – our 100 year old visual symbol – synonymous with performance, quality, reliability, and service worldwide.”

 Sika Code of Conduct (CoC)

-The Sika Code of Conduct (CoC), revised in 2022, defines the rules of behavior for the Group and all its employees.
+The Sika Code of Conduct (CoC), defines the rules of behavior for the Group and all its employees.
 The section dedicated to “Health, Safety and Environment” notes that Sika must fully comply with health and safety as well as environmental laws and internal guidelines to protect employees, customers, the public and the environment.

 Responsible Procurement